Wilki406/Wilki406/README.md

 A Program to manage inventory, record sales, generate statistics, and track item prices across different currencies using real-time exchange rates.

 #### ⚙️ Laser Turret
-The Laser Turret is an integrated system that uses AI-driven camera analysis to detect specific entities, calculates their position, and employs motors to direct a laser for area denial.
+An integrated system that uses AI-driven camera analysis to detect specific entities, calculates their position, and employs motors to direct a laser for area denial.

+#### ⏱️ LED Reaction Game
+The

 ---